ARTLab-GT/hexed/INSTALL.md

 ## Detailed instructions
 This section is provided in case you need more information than the Quick Start section includes.
 It assumes you have access to an ARTLAB machine and are familiar with managing directories and files in Linux.
 If you have more than that, it is assumed that you can adapt these instructions to suit your environment.
 If you have less than that, consider asking for help.
+If you have any trouble following these instructions, please discuss it so that this documentation can be improved.
 1. Create install directory.
 You need somewhere to install libraries so that your other codes can find them.
 On a system where you have superuser privileges, you can use `/usr/local`.
 However, on the ARTLAB machines, we can only write within our home directory, so we need to create our own install directory.
 If you already have one set up, you can use that.
 Otherwise, follow these instructions to create one: